Frank Miller: Daredevil and the early 1980s

 Miller's work on Daredevil was characterized by darker themes and stories.
 This peaked when in #181 (April 1982) he had the assassin Bullseye kill Elektra, and Daredevil subsequently attempt to kill him.
-Miller finished his Daredevil run with issue #191 (Feb.
-1983), which he cited in a winter 1983 interview as the issue he is most proud of; by this time he had transformed a second-tier character into one of Marvel's most popular.
+Miller finished his Daredevil run with issue #191 (February 1983), which he cited in a winter 1983 interview as the issue he is most proud of; by this time, he had transformed a second-tier character into one of Marvel's most popular.
 Additionally, Miller drew a short Batman Christmas story, "Wanted: Santa Claus – Dead or Alive", written by Dennis O'Neil for DC Special Series #21 (Spring 1980).
 This was his first professional experience with a character with which, like Daredevil, he became closely associated.
 At Marvel, O'Neil and Miller collaborated on two issues of The Amazing Spider-Man Annual.
 The 1980 Annual featured a team-up with Doctor Strange while the 1981 Annual showcased a meeting with the Punisher.

-As penciler and co-plotter, Miller, together with writer Chris Claremont, produced the miniseries Wolverine #1–4 (Sept.-Dec.
+As penciller and co-plotter, Miller, together with writer Chris Claremont, produced the miniseries Wolverine #1–4 (Sept.-Dec.
 1982), inked by Josef Rubinstein and spinning off from the popular X-Men title.
 Miller used this miniseries to expand on Wolverine's character.
 The series was a critical success and further cemented Miller's place as an industry star.
 His first creator-owned title was DC Comics' six-issue miniseries Ronin (1983–1984).
 In 1985, DC Comics named Miller as one of the honorees in the company's 50th-anniversary publication Fifty Who Made DC Great.

 Miller was involved in a few unpublished projects in the early 1980s.
 A house advertisement for Doctor Strange appeared in Marvel Comics cover-dated February 1981.
-It stated "Watch for the new adventures of Earth's Sorcerer Supreme – - as mystically conjured by Roger Stern and Frank Miller!".
+It stated "Watch for the new adventures of Earth's Sorcerer Supreme—as mystically conjured by Roger Stern and Frank Miller!".
 Miller's only contribution to the series was the cover for Doctor Strange #46 (April 1981).
 Other commitments prevented him from working on the series.
 Miller and Steve Gerber made a proposal to revamp DC's three biggest characters: Superman, Batman, and Wonder Woman, under a line called "Metropolis" and comics titled "Man of Steel" or "The Man of Steel", "Dark Knight" and "Amazon".
 However, this proposal was not accepted.